-Series 6 - Investment Company and Variable Contracts Products Representative Examination (IR)
+Series 6 - Investment Company and Variable Contracts Products Representative Exam (IR)

 The Series 6 exam—the Investment Company and Variable Contracts Products Representative Qualification Examination (IR)—assesses the competency of an entry-level representative to perform his or her job as an investment company and variable contracts products representative.